zs0302/Leary-lab-manual/README.md

 - Remind the PI that different scientific opinions can co-exist in the same lab!

 ## Graduate students (PhD)
-All of the [above](#everyone), plus you will be expected to:
+All of the [Lab member expectations and responsibilities](#everyone), plus you will be expected to:
 - Develop a line of dissertation research.
 Ideally, your dissertation research will consist of at least 3 experiments that can be packaged into one thesis document.
 - Apply for external funding.
 If nothing else, this is an extremely valuable experience.
 - Do some soul-searching as to what type of career you want to pursue, e.g., academic jobs that are research-focused or teaching-focused, non-academic jobs like data science or science writing.
 We can brainstorm ways of making sure you are getting the training that you need.
+Your dissertation research can support and strengthen your career goals, even if not academic.
 - Work with a team of undergraduate students or graduate students more junior than you.
 This will speed up data collection and give you some experience with managing and mentoring a team.
 - Stay up-to-date (and keep up-to-date) on any deadlines that you need to meet to fulfill departmental requirements.
 This is your responsibility not the PI’s.

 ## Lab managers
-All of the [above](#everyone), plus you will be expected to:
+All of the [Lab member expectations and responsibilities](#everyone), plus you will be expected to:
 - Maintain the lab IRB protocols and paperwork (e.g., archiving consent forms).
 - Oversee the hiring, scheduling, and training of undergraduate and master graduate level research assistants.
 - Maintain the lab website.